Chicken Ranch Beach in Inverness on Point Reyes National Seashore

 This sweet spot doesn’t sprawl for miles, but there’s plenty of room to wander, spread a blanket, and play a little catch or fetch without ruffling any feathers.
 And the water?
 The Tomales Bay water is not only warmer than the Pacific, it’s calmer.
 The shore is shallow and gradual, making it ideal for a wade-in or a gentle swim.
 Paddle-boarders and kayakers float by, back-dropped by the vistas of West Marin’s rolling landscape.

-FOOD & BEVERAGE BONUS: Saltwater Oyster Depot is just few minutes south of Chicken Ranch Beach.
-Whether you have a table on the wooden deck patio looking at Tomales Bay or take a seat inside (resembling a restored fishing cabin) you can’t go wrong with a full fresh menu featuring signature oysters raw or broiled, along with favorites like green curry ceviche and peach galette for dessert.
+FOOD & BEVERAGE BONUS: Saltwater Oyster Depot is just a few minutes south of Chicken Ranch Beach.
+Book ahead for a table on the patio looking at Tomales Bay or order take-out food and wine!
+You can’t go wrong with a full fresh menu featuring signature oysters raw or broiled, along with favorites like green curry ceviche and peach galette for dessert.
 Beer on tap or by the bottle includes tasty selections from North Coast Brewing Company’s Scrimshaw to Alaskan Amber Ale, with a Boonville Cider tossed in.
 The wine list is equally good.

 In Point Reyes Station, go west on Sir Francis Drake Blvd. toward the lighthouse.
 Go through the town of Inverness.
 Just after Tomales Bay Resort and Blue Waters Kayak you’ll see a pullout on the right side of the road (across from Pine Hill Dr.).
 This is the parking for Chicken Ranch Beach.
 It fills up on warm weekends.